acumos/system-integration/docs/z2a/installation-guide.rst

     $ logout

-4. Once you are logged back into the VM, change directory into the ``z2a/0-kind`` directory and execute the z2a ``0c-cluster.sh`` script.
+4. Once you are logged back into the VM, set the ACUMOS_HOME environment variable, change directory into the `z2a/0-kind` directory and execute the z2a `0a-env.sh` script and then the `0a-cluster.sh` script.

 .. code-block:: bash

     $ ACUMOS_HOME=$HOME/src/system-integration
     $ cd $ACUMOS_HOME/z2a/0-kind
+    $ ./0a-env.sh
     $ ./0c-cluster.sh

 5. After the z2a ``z2a/0-kind/0c-cluster.sh`` script has completed, we will